 3. Stay connected with the people who make you feel good

-If you’re struggling to stay motivated during the lockdown, then consider staying in regular contact with friends and family members who are positive and tend to lift your spirits.
+If you’re struggling to stay motivated, then consider staying in regular contact with friends and family members who are positive and tend to lift your spirits.
 If you’re feeling a bit low, it can be tempting to retreat into your shell and avoid social contact altogether, but a chat with a cheerful loved one can really give you a boost.
 Staying connected acts not only as a reminder that we’re all in this together – it’s also a great way to share tips with one another on how best to navigate these strange and uncertain times.

 There’s no shame in admitting that you’re finding things a bit tough.
 Often when we open up to others, we find out that we’re not the only one feeling this way; and a problem shared can often be a problem halved.